-The Dividends Received Deduction (DRD) is a tax break available to domestic C corporations (C-corps) that own stock in other domestic corporations and receive dividends from them.
-The DRD’s main purpose is to protect corporations from being subject to triple taxation.
+The Dividends Received Deduction (DRD) is a tax break available to a C corporation (C-corp) that receives dividends from other corporations in which it is a shareholder.
+The DRD’s main purpose is to protect corporate income from being subject to multiple layers of taxation.

 A corporation can claim a specific amount of DRD based on its ownership stake in the company that pays the dividend and the taxable revenue of the receiving corporation.
 The deduction is claimed on Schedule C of IRS Form 1120.